dannyc-dev/Building-the-ROP-Chain/README.md

 ![alt text](screenshot/15.png)

-It's important that we fully understand how we developed the exploit in Part 1 because we will be building off it in this writeup and add in our ROP chain to invoke our shell and get our flag (remember we're using the SECCON CTF [baby_stack](https://github.com/MalwareSec/Stack-Based-Buffer-Overflow/blob/master/baby_stack-7b078c99bb96de6e5efc2b3da485a9ae8a66fd702b7139baf072ec32175076d8.dms) challenge)
+It's important that we fully understand how we developed the exploit in Part 1 because we will be building off it in this writeup by adding in our ROP chain to invoke our shell and get our flag (remember we're using the SECCON CTF [baby_stack](https://github.com/MalwareSec/Stack-Based-Buffer-Overflow/blob/master/baby_stack-7b078c99bb96de6e5efc2b3da485a9ae8a66fd702b7139baf072ec32175076d8.dms) challenge)

 This is how our exploit looks so far: